Knijus/codinGame/README.md

 Sometimes I find myself some difficulties with finding the right way to complete all testcases and ended up googling.
 My searches weren`t always 100% succesful, so I came up with the idea to share my solutions to help others like me.

 ## **Content**
-All folders consists with two files:
+All folders consists with:
-- index.js - solution for certain puzzle.
+- index.js - solution for certain puzzle;
-- README - puzzle`s description.
+- README - puzzle`s description;
+- Test case scenarios and unit tests for puzzle